 Jamie's career in children's books began in 1998, with an editorial internship at Henry Holt Books for Young Readers, followed by positions as an Editorial Assistant and Assistant Editor at Bantam Delacorte Dell and Knopf & Crown Books for Young Readers.
 After returning to her hometown of Los Angeles, Jamie pursued her love of children's books in a new arena, as Conference Manager and Golden Kite Award Director at the Society of Children's Book Writers and Illustrators (SCBWI) before joining the Andrea Brown Agency in 2008.

-Picture book, board, and novelty titles Jamie represents include New York Times bestselling HOW TO BABYSIT A GRANDPA, by Jean Reagan; Salina Yoon's picture book series beginning with PENGUIN AND PINECONE and FOUND (Walker); KALEIDOSCOPE and PINWHEEL by Salina Yoon (Little, Brown); Tracey E. Fern's nonfiction picture book BARNUM'S BONES (FSG/Macmillan); Janee Trasler's board book series beginning with BEDTIME FOR CHICKIES and POTTYTIME FOR CHICKIES (HarperFestival/HC); and Trasler's picture book MIMI AND BEAR IN THE SNOW (FSG); and EVERY COWGIRL GOES TO SCHOOL by Rebecca Janni (Dial/Penguin).
+Picture book, board, and novelty titles Jamie represents include New York Times bestselling HOW TO BABYSIT A GRANDPA, by Jean Reagan; Salina Yoon's picture book series beginning with PENGUIN AND PINECONE, and her Bear picture book series that begins with FOUND (both Walker); KALEIDOSCOPE and PINWHEEL by Salina Yoon (Little, Brown); Tracey E. Fern's nonfiction picture book BARNUM'S BONES (FSG/Macmillan); Janee Trasler's board book series beginning with BEDTIME FOR CHICKIES and POTTYTIME FOR CHICKIES (HarperFestival/HC), and Trasler's picture book MIMI AND BEAR IN THE SNOW (FSG); and EVERY COWGIRL GOES TO SCHOOL by Rebecca Janni (Dial/Penguin).
 In YA fiction, Jamie represents FAKE ID, a debut by Lamar Giles (HarperCollins); THE BEGINNING OF AFTER and YOU LOOK DIFFERENT IN REAL LIFE by Jennifer Castle (HarperCollins); WOLVES, BOYS, AND OTHER THINGS THAT MIGHT KILL ME and GIRLS DON'T FLY by Kristen Chandler (Viking/Penguin); genre-reinventing YA horror/psychological thrillers BLEEDING VIOLET and SLICE OF CHERRY by Dia Reeves (Simon Pulse/S&S); and BAD FOR YOU, a graphic novel by co-creators Kevin C. Pyle and Scott Cunningham (Holt/Macmillan).

-Jennifer's background in children's book publishing includes five years of reviewing children's literature as part of the Books for Youth staff of Booklist magazine, and five years as an editor at Dutton Children's Books.
+Jennifer's background in children's book publishing includes five years reviewing children's literature at Booklist magazine, and five years as an editor at Dutton Children's Books.

 In the picture-book arena, Jennifer is interested in authors and author-illustrators who bring a distinctive, well-developed point of view to their work; at this time, she is not seeking illustration-only clients.
 She is particularly drawn to fiction for middle graders and YAs, especially richly imagined fantasies that depart from old-hat heroic quests (portals entered by protagonists who fulfill prophecies don't tend to be for her).
 The most dogeared books in her childhood library tended to be fantasy-adventures, survival stories, and sprawling, atmospheric tales with Dickensian twists and satisfying puzzles.
 She still gravitates to all of the above, but contemporary realistic fiction can work for her, too, especially if it's voice-driven and carefully structured.

 Recent fiction sales include Tom Leveen's fourth and fifth YA novels, SICK (Amulet/Abrams) and RANDOM (Simon Pulse/S&S); books 2 and 3 in Jenny Meyerhoff's comic middle grade series, THE BARFTASTIC LIFE OF LOUIE BURGER (FSG/Macmillan), illustrated by Jason Week, and two soulful middle grade novels by Kate Hannigan, CUPCAKE COUSINS (Hyperion) and THE DETECTIVE'S ASSISTANT (Little, Brown).
-Recent picture book sales include three manuscripts by noted poet Linda Ashman: PEACE, BABY!, to be illustrated by Joanne Lew-Vriethoff (Chronicle); Linda Ashman's nearly wordless, graphic novel influenced story, RAIN!
-(Houghton Mifflin/HMH); and a lyrical ode to the rhythms of the natural world, ALL WE KNOW (HarperCollins).
-Past sales include noted poet Linda Ashman's lyrical ode to the rhythms of the natural world, ALL WE KNOW (HarperCollins), to be illustrated by Jane Dyer; author-illustrator Dave Wasson's THE BIG IDEAS OF BUSTER BICKLES and a second book starring Buster Bickles (HarperCollins); Kim Norman's THIS OLD VAN and THE BOT THAT SCOTT BUILT (both Sterling); and author-illustrator Liz Starin's SPLASHDANCE (FSG/Macmillan).
+Recent picture book sales include noted poet Linda Ashman's lyrical ode to the rhythms of the natural world, ALL WE KNOW (HarperCollins), to be illustrated by Jane Dyer; author-illustrator Dave Wasson's THE BIG IDEAS OF BUSTER BICKLES and a second book starring Buster Bickles (HarperCollins); Kim Norman's THIS OLD VAN and THE BOT THAT SCOTT BUILT (both Sterling); and author-illustrator Liz Starin's SPLASHDANCE (FSG/Macmillan).

 Jennifer lives in Chicago.